morphx666/vbMP3decoder/README.md

 To learn...
-The speed and quality of the decoder are not optimal for production use so I'd suggest you use this code to learn, and of course, to admire how VB, and the whole .NET framework, have evolved!
+The speed and quality of the decoder are not optimal for production use so I'd suggest you use this code to learn and of course, to admire how VB, and the whole .NET framework, have evolved!